|Title:||Head Men's Basketball Coach|

 |College:||Johnson State '96|

-Matt Mahar recently completed his second season as the Assumption College men's basketball head coach for the 2012-2013 season.
-Mahar came to Assumption from Chaminade University in Honolulu, Hawaii, where he served as the men's basketball head coach and the assistant athletic director since 2005.
+Matt Mahar begins his third season as the Assumption College men's basketball head coach in 2013-2014.
+Mahar came to Assumption from Chaminade University in Honolulu, Hawaii, where he served as the men's basketball head coach and the assistant athletic director from 2005-2011.

 In 2012-2013, Mahar directed the Hounds to a 21-8 record, a second-place finish in the Northeast-10 regular season and a berth in the NCAA Tournament.
 The Hounds were also ranked as high as No. 13 in the NABC/Division II National Poll.

 In his first season with the Greyhounds, Mahar guided the team to a 14-14 overall record and a berth in the Northeast-10 Tournament Quarterfinals after a road upset of Bentley in the first round.
 The Greyhounds were a perfect 6-0 in overtime, 8-3 at home and won five of their last six regular-season games to qualify for postseason.

 During his five-year tenure, the Silverswords compiled a 101-64 overall record that includes wins over Division I opponents Oklahoma, Princeton and Villanova at the Maui Invitational.
 A two-time Pacific West Conference Coach of the Year, Mahar has guided his team to three PacWest Championships (2006, 2008, 2011) and three berths in the NCAA Division II National Tournament.
 The winningest coach in Chaminade history, Mahar has coached two All-Americans and five All-Region players during his time in Hawaii.